 30 Minute Sweet and Sour Chicken.
-Tender, juicy chicken smothered in a homemade sweet and sour sauce.
-So much better than takeout!
+This version of the classic Chinese takeout recipe is one of my favorite weeknight dinner-fixes when I’m in a hurry.
+Pan-fried, tender, and juicy chicken is completely smothered in a homemade sweet and sour sauce.
+This Sweet and Sour Chicken is quick, super easy, and so much better than takeout!

 Sweet and Sour Chicken